 Board Local Levy

-Did you know the Jordan School District Board Local Levy is the third lowest in the state?
+Did you know that Jordan School District Board Local Levy is one of the lowest in the state?

-Of the 41 school districts in Utah, Jordan School District has the third lowest Board Local Levy.
-Only Wayne and Piute school districts are lower.
-The Board of Education is responsible for the Board Local Levy and is considering a rate increase.
+Of the 41 school districts in Utah, Jordan School District has the 11th lowest Board Local Levy.
+The Board of Education is responsible for the Board Local Levy.

 Additional Financial Facts